khsergvl/sql/02_assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
+The AdventureWorks ERD is reach business domain schema.
+It displays entities for Production, Person, Sales, Purchasing.
+The ERD contains information bout the version, how to print it ansd other useful information.
+It is not clear from EDR the column types, besides that it show some specific db monitoring information for DBA.
+My EDR displays column types, however it missing colors which can help to navigate over domains.
+These are 2 difference.
+I would add colors schema to my EDR.
 ```

 # Criteria